socotecio/django-socio-grpc/docs/how-to/add-extra-context-to-logging.rst

 =====================

 You'll want to be able to log information about your grpc services.
-Django-Socio-GRPC is built-in with existing loggers to get information from GRPC services
+Django-Socio-GRPC is built-in with :ref:`existing loggers<logging>` to get information from GRPC services

 If you want to add information to your logs from grpc.
 You will need to define something like these two functions and call set_log_record_factory in your settings before any log using your formatter is called.

 .. code-block:: python

     def default_get_log_extra_context(service: "GenericService"):
         """
         It allow logs to have extra data about the current context of the log.
 Used especially for tracing system.
         """
         extra_context = {
             "grpc_service_name": service.get_service_name(),
             "grpc_action": service.action,
         }
         if hasattr(service.context, "user") and hasattr(service.context.user, "pk"):
             extra_context["grpc_user_pk"] = service.context.user.pk
             return extra_context

     def set_log_record_factory():